 Skullcap can be employed in many forms by the skillful herbalist; the following preparation suggestions are the most widely used and accessible to obtain.

-This herb can be a lovely ingredient in massage oil or salve; even externally, it has a relaxing effect on muscular tension and pain.
-To make Skullcap oil, simply submerge freshly dried flowering Skullcap tops in your oil of choice (olive oil, jojoba, sweet almond, and apricot kernel oil all work nicely) and leave in a warm place for 2-3 weeks, then strain out plant matter.
+This herb can be a lovely ingredient in massage oil or salve; even externally, it relaxes muscular tension and pain.
+To make Skullcap oil, submerge freshly dried flowering Skullcap tops in your oil of choice (olive oil, jojoba, sweet almond, and apricot kernel oil all work nicely) and leave in a warm place for 2-3 weeks, then strain out plant matter.
 Melt with beeswax to harden oil into a salve.

 - Brock C, Whitehouse J, Tewfik I, Towell T. (2014) “Scutellaria lateriflora: a randomised, double-blind placebo-controlled crossover study of its effects on mood in healthy volunteers.”
 Phytother Res: 692–8